If you have:

 How to prepare for the test

-COVID-19 testing in children and youth is done by swishing and gargling sterile salt water and spitting it into a tube, or by using a swab to collect a sample from their nose.
+A PCR test for COVID-19 in children and youth is done by swishing and gargling sterile salt water and spitting it into a tube, or by using a swab to collect a sample from their nose.
 The swish and gargle test is for children ages 4 to 11 years of age.
-The nose swab is the recommended standard test for all New Brunswickers, however the swish and gargle is available for children who are unable to receive the nose swab.
-Either test will accurately detect if your child has COVID-19.
 Watch a video about what you and your child can expect during a COVID-19 swish and gargle test.

 Practice the swish, gargle and spit technique with salty water at home before going to the collection centre.
 Wait at least one hour between practicing and doing the test as practicing could affect test results.
 Ask your child not to swallow the water or talk when they practice.

 See the instructions on how to make saline at home to practice the swish/gargle method.

 Mix ½ teaspoon (2.5mL) of salt in 1 cup of warm water to dissolve and cool to room temperature.

 PCR Test Results for Children